ElinaKatajisto/Courseworks/README.md

 **README for Elina Katajisto's Personal Website**

-Welcome to my personal website!
-This site serves as an introduction to my professional background, skills, and projects.
+Welcome to my project!
+You can visit my website here: https://elinakatajisto.github.io/Courseworks/

 Here's a brief overview:

 **Overview:**
-This website is designed to showcase my expertise, experience, and passion for digital service engineering.
+This website is designed to showcase an introduction to my professional background, skills, and passions.
 It includes the following sections:

 Home: A brief introduction to who I am and what I do.
 About Me: More detailed information about my background, interests, and professional journey.